ophigo/node-acl/README.md

-# NODE ACL - Access Control Lists for Node
+# Fixed NODE ACL - Access Control Lists for Node

 This module provides a minimalistic ACL implementation inspired by Zend_ACL.